intel/ozone-wayland/README.md

 ## Howto

 We use Ubuntu 12.04 LTS (Precise Pangolin), 32/64-bit but a kernel from Raring though.
-One can install it pretty easily just `sudo apt-get install linux-generic-lts-raring` (This version is needed for using Mesa master 9.2.0-devel, for Weston).
+One can install it pretty easily just `sudo apt-get install linux-generic-lts-raring`.
+This version is needed for using Mesa master 9.3.0-devel, a requirement for Weston.

-Firstly you'd need to set up the Wayland libraries, and the Weston reference compositor that you will be running Chromium onto.
+Firstly you'd need to set up the Wayland libraries (version >= 1.2.9), and the Weston reference compositor that you will be running Chromium onto.
 The information on Wayland's web page should be enough for doing so:

 http://wayland.freedesktop.org/building.html